-The Alias and DBxref section displays tables of aliases and database cross references for the gene.
-In this example, the gene with RefSeq ID 412740 has four aliases and two cross references.
+The Alias and DBxref section displays a table of aliases and database cross references for the gene.
+In this example, the gene with DB Identifier 412740 has four aliases and two cross references.
+Click on the text 4 Alias Names and 2 Cross References to expand the table with additional rows containing the ID and Source for each alias and DB Identifier and Source for each cross reference.